 Physical exam findings — Physical examination in patients with CSOM typically reveals tympanic membrane (TM) perforation and purulent middle ear drainage.
 Most commonly, a large central TM perforation is present (picture 1 and picture 3); perforation of the posterosuperior quadrant is the less common [11,65].
 Discharge can range from purulent to fetid to cheese-like, and can fill the ear canal.
 There is typically minimal to no edema of the external auditory canal.
 There may be granulation tissue, but it should be distinguished from retraction-pocket cholesteatoma in which the granulation tissue occupies the pars flaccida of the TM.
 Middle-ear mucosa, when it is seen, can be polypoid or edematous and can appear pale, red, or may be normal.

 DIAGNOSIS — The diagnosis of CSOM is based upon consistent clinical findings (eg, hearing loss, chronic ear discharge).
-Cultures are not required to make the diagnosis and are generally reserved for unresponsive disease.
+Cultures are not required to make the initial diagnosis and are generally reserved for unresponsive disease.
 They should be obtained through the tympanic membrane perforation, since cultures taken from the external auditory canal may be unreliable or misleading .
 However, patients usually fail medical treatment for reasons other than microorganism resistance.
 Thus, alternative or additional diagnoses should be considered and a computed tomography scan of the temporal bones obtained to evaluate for cholesteatoma or other processes when a patient is unresponsive to appropriate medical treatment.
 (See 'Clinical presentation' above and 'Differential diagnosis' below.)

 The differential diagnosis also includes acute and chronic otitis media.
 A perforated tympanic membrane (TM) distinguishes CSOM from both acute and otitis media with effusion, in which the ear drum is intact.
 Acute otitis media (AOM) can lead to TM perforation in some cases and may progress to CSOM.
 The duration of symptoms is the main differentiating factor between these two conditions.
 (See 'Clinical presentation' above and "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications", section on 'Clinical manifestations' and "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications", section on 'TM perforation' and "Otitis media with effusion (serous otitis media) in children: Clinical features and diagnosis", section on 'Clinical features'.)